Skip to main content

 Deploying an Android app to bitrise.io

-In this section, we'll go through how to deploy your Android app to bitrise.io.
+In this section, we'll go through how to deploy your Android project to bitrise.io.

 To deploy your app to bitrise.io: